SethTheFurboi/RAT-Rarity-Calculator/README.md

 ## Credits

-Coded By: Seth the Furboi;
+Coded By: Seth the Furboi

 Original RAT Rarity Calculator By: Kenshin (Nightly_Bacon)

 ## License